megaluck/documentation/docs/index.rst

 ********

-Horizen Sidechain SDK allows developers developers to quickly spin-up their own blockchain, customize business logic depending on use case, maintain interoperability with the Mainchain native token (which acts as the medium of exchange between the whole ecosystem).
+Horizen Sidechain SDK allows developers developers to quickly spin-up their own blockchain, customize business logic depending on use case, maintain interoperability with the mainchain native token (which acts as the medium of exchange between the whole ecosystem).

 Sidechain SDK offers out-of-the-box support for the common features you'd expect